When To Start With Spectral Analysis

 When confidence and clarity matter more than experimentation.

 Whether you’re 18 or 80, your colors are not just visual—they are biological, emotional, psychological, and deeply personal.
+They affect every output in your life - both personal and professional.

 And the right palette doesn’t just change how you look.